 Law Enforcement & Crime

-Sterling, E.E.
-(2001, September 20).
 A Major Risk of Hasty Anti -Terrorism is Ineffectiveness.
-Statement by Eric E. Sterling at the Press Conference Release of the "In Defense of Freedom," after the "9-11" terror attack on New York in 2001.
+Statement by Eric E. Sterling at the Sep.
+20, 2001 press conference releasing a joint statement, "In Defense of Freedom," after the "9-11" terror attack on New York in 2001.

-Testimony to the Subcommittee of Crime on D.E.A Oversight Statement by Eric E. Sterling on behalf of the Criminal Justice Policy Foundation to the Subcommittee on Crime Committee on the Judiciary, U.S. House of Representatives on D.E.A.
-Oversight- July 29, 1999
+Testimony to the Subcommittee of Crime on D.E.A Oversight Statement by Eric E. Sterling on behalf of the Criminal Justice Policy Foundation, July 29, 1999.

 Statement of Eric E. Sterling to the Subcommittee on Treasury, Postal Services and General Government of the Committee of Appropriations regarding National Drug Control Strategy, U.S. House of Representatives, March 23, 2000.
-Eric E. Sterling challenged the contention of the Director of the Office of National Drug Control Policy ("Drug Czar"), Gen. Barry McCaffrey's contention that the U.S. is winning the drug war, and urges a more sensible and human approach to drug abuse.
+Eric E. Sterling challenged the contention of the Director of the Office of National Drug Control Policy ("Drug Czar"), Gen. Barry McCaffrey, that the U.S. is winning the drug war, and urged a more effective approach to drug abuse.